NealSpellman/NealSpellman.github.io/resume.md

 <b>Darkflame Universe</b>

-<i>Producer and Community Manager</i> / April 2013 - Present
+<i>Producer and Community Manager</i> / April 2013 - October 2017
-* Managing the internal staff, including our 7 developers and 7 moderators.
+* Managed the internal staff, including our 7 developers and 7 moderators.
 * Implemented Agile methods into our development cycle to create slices of gameplay for testing.
-* Supporting the <b>5,000+</b> registered users through engagement on our forum, Twitter and Instagram.
+* Supported the <b>5,000+</b> registered users through engagement on our forum, Twitter and Instagram.
-* Researching the game client and self-teaching myself Lua to best further the game.
+* Researched the game client and self-taught myself Lua to create new content for the game.

 <b>Accipiter Studios</b>, Worcester, MA